 2 Dept. Psychology, University College London, London, UK.

 Reinforcement Learning (RL) is a general framework for Machine Learning that also describes mammalian behaviour [1].
 In order to allow decisions in complex environments, RL has been extended with the use of options [2] that allow agents to learn the value of multicomponential sequences of actions in a given context [3, 4].
 Options guide the agent to unique states designated as subgoals, at which a new option is selected.
-For example, when moving around a building, agents may learn the value of reaching a doorway to enter a new room.
 However, although prediction error signals for interim goals have been observed in the striatum [5], it remains unknown whether unique representations of subgoal states exist in the human brain.

-To address this question, 20 healthy participants (10 female; age 19-34, mean 25.6 years) performed a navigation task within a virtual environment representing a subway network.
-Each network consisted of multiple stations identified by unambiguous names and connected via "subway lines" represented with a distinct colour.
+To address this question, we used fMRI to measure BOLD signal of 20 healthy participants (10 female; age 19-34, mean 25.6 years) who performed a navigation task within a virtual environment representing a subway network.
 We predicted that stations where the lines intersected (exchange stations) would be treated as subgoals and would garner unique behavioural and neural effects.
-During a training session, participants became familiar with the environment by repetedly completing journeys within the same network.
-They executed their plan using cardinal directions (north, south, west, east) and an additional action (switch) to change between lines at an exchange station.
-Finally, once they reached the destination station, participants received feedback on the duration of their journey (and the optimal distance).
+During a training session, participants became familiar with the environment by repeatedly completing journeys within the same network.
+Once they reached the destination station, participants received feedback on the duration of their journey (and the optimal duration).
 During training only, participants could see a map of the network, and were quizzed about it to ensure that they were learning.
 On a subsequent day, participants undertook a second session whilst undergoing whole-brain fMRI.
-In the scanner they also completed multiple journeys but the colour of the lines were removed and no additional action was required to switch between lines.
-No feedback was given.
+In the scanner they also completed multiple journeys but no feedback was given.
 A reward-based system was put in place, such that each journey had a fixed probability of being cancelled.
 Participants earned bonus income by reaching their goal on time, and thus tried to minimise the absolute distance of their paths.
 Around 50% of the journeys were cancelled for each participant.

-Reaction times were higher as the subject approached a line change.
-Critically, this did not happen in exchange stations where the subject did not change line.
-Accordingly, a number of regions where more activated during line change, including the right caudate nucleus, the thalamus and the supplementary motor area (SMA).
-These activations persisted even when we controlled for the response switch from the previous trial.
-Other regions coded for exchange stations independently of the response taken, including dorsolateral Prefrontal Cortex (dlPFC).
-Meanwhile, medial Prefrontal Cortex (mPFC) encoded distance to final destination.
+We found an increase in reaction times as subjects approached a line change, which quickly returned to baseline-level afterwards.
+Critically, this observed pattern depended on the subjects’ actual line-change at that station.

-Reaction times were higher as the subject approached a line change, and speeded-up after it.
-Critically, this did not happen around exchange stations where the subject did not change lines.
-A number of regions including dorsolateral Prefrontal Cortex (dlPFC) were more active in exchange stations independently of the response taken, reflecting cognitive demand.
-Other regions including Postcentral reflected switch of response from the previous trial, independently of being in an exchange station or not.
+On the neural level, we revealed higher activation in the dorsolateral prefrontal cortex when an exchange station was reached, which was independent of a line change.
+This suggests a higher cognitive load at exchange stations in general.
+An increase of activation in the postcentral gyrus was observed for a change in direction (switch of response), irrespective of the station being an exchange station or not.

-during line change, including the right caudate nucleus, the thalamus and the supplementary motor area (SMA).
-These activations persisted even when we controlled for the response switch from the previous trial.
+Specifically for line-changes, i.e. when the response was changed and it was an exchange station, we found higher activation in a network of right caudate nucleus, thalamus, and the supplementary motor area.
+This provides evidence that the striatum indeed also signals for the reach of subgoals.
+These activations persisted even when we controlled for the response switch from the previous trial, ensuring that the observed effects were not mainly driven by a switch of the motoric response (???).

-Other regions coded for Meanwhile, medial Prefrontal Cortex (mPFC) encoded distance to final destination.
+Meanwhile, medial Prefrontal Cortex (mPFC) correlated (negatively) with the distance to final destination, underlining its proposed role in XXX.